How To Calculate ARPU For SaaS Companies?

 The ARPU of a SaaS business has a direct impact on its MRR.
 The monthly recurring revenues of a business increase when its individual customers contribute more revenue each month.
-This may result from an increase in upsells or account upgrades and new customers subscribing to the SaaS products each month.
+This may result from increased upsells or account upgrades and new customers subscribing to the SaaS products monthly.

 2. Customer Lifetime Value (LTV)

-Customer Lifetime Value (LTV) is nothing but the total dollar amount a SaaS business is likely to receive from an individual customer over the life of their account with the SaaS product.
-It is a SaaS metric that measures how well a SaaS business monetizes its products (MRR) with how well it retains its customers (MRR Churn).
+Customer Lifetime Value (LTV) is the total dollar amount a SaaS business will likely receive from an individual customer over the life of their account with the SaaS product.
+A SaaS metric measures how well a SaaS business monetizes its products (MRR) with how well it retains its customers (MRR Churn).

-Thus, an increase in MRR or a decrease in MRR churn or both can help a business enhance its LTV.
+Thus, an increase in MRR or a decrease in MRR churn can help a business enhance its LTV.
 This showcases that increasing ARPU also increases the LTV of a business.

 3. Product Pricing

 ARPU also indicates whether a SaaS business is charging the correct price for its products.
 For instance, a declining ARPU indicates that the business is not attracting a good price from a few of its customer segments.
 In other words, it means that the customers are deriving more value out of the SaaS product as compared to the product pricing.
 As a result, the business should charge more price for the enhanced value it is providing to the customers via its Product.